-If you’re looking for a snappy and tasty snack or party appetizer that will fly off the platter, this bacon crackers recipe needs fewer than five ingredients and will make every bacon-lover ecstatic!
+If you’re looking for an easy, tasty snack or party appetizer that will fly off the platter, this bacon crackers recipe needs fewer than five ingredients and will make every bacon-lover ecstatic! 🥓

 Snappy, sweet, and savory all at once, this simple bacon crackers recipe has flavor built into every bite.